dhollenbeck/Solo/README.md

 Solo
 =======

-Atomic script locker - ensure that ONLY a single instance of your script (cronjob) run at a time.
+Atomic script locker - ensure that ONLY a single instance of your script (cronjob) runs at a time.

 Solo will only work on scripts you run from the command line.